ethereum/go-ethereum/docs/fundamentals/databases.md

 --db.engine=pebble
 ```

 This also requires resyncing from scratch in a fresh data directory, because if an existing LevelDB database is detected on startup, Geth will default to using that, overriding the `--db.engine=pebble` flag.
-Pebble only work son 64 bit systems.
+Pebble only works on 64 bit systems.